-An active chamber musician and recitalist, Ms. Muresanu is a member of the Boston Trio.
-She has appeared in such festivals and venues as Bargemusic in New York, the Rockport Festival in Massachusetts, Bay Chambers concert series and Bowdoin Festival in Maine, the Strings in the Mountains and San Juan Music Festival in Colorado, Maui Chamber Music Festival in Hawaii, Reizend Music Festival in Netherlands, Festival van de Leie in Belgium, and the Rencontres des Musiciennes Festival in France and Guadeloupe islands.
+An active chamber musician and recitalist, Ms. Muresanu has appeared as guest artist in such festivals and venues as New York City’s Bargemusic, Massachusetts’ Rockport Festival, Maine’s Bay Chambers concert series and Bowdoin Festival, Colorado’s Strings in the Mountains and San Juan Music Festival, Hawaii’s Maui Chamber Music Festival, The Netherland’s Reizend Music Festival, Belgium’s Festival van de Leie, and the Rencontres des Musiciennes Festival in France and the Guadeloupe islands.

-Irina Muresanu is an avid performer of new music, especially by American composers.
-Her recent recording releases include the Thomas Oboe Lee’s Violin Concerto (dedicated to Ms. Muresanu) on the BMOP label, and works of Elena Ruehr on Avie Records.
-Ruehr’s aforementioned album “Lift” was included on Keith Powers’ 13 Best Classical Music Recordings of 2016.
-She has also recorded the complete William Bolcom sonatas on the Centaur label with pianist Michael Lewin, funded by the Copland Recording Grant.
-In Europe, her recording of the Guillaume Lekeu and Alberic Magnard late Romantic Violin and Piano Sonatas with pianist Dana Ciocarlie for the AR RE-SE French label has sparked enthusiasm.
-Fanfare noted the recording with“singing and soaring…[a] sizzling performance.”
-Among numerous additional recordings, Ms. Muresanu has also recorded the world premiere recording of Marion Bauer’s Sonata for Violin and Piano with pianist Virginia Eskin on Albany Records.
+Ms. Muresanu is an avid performer of new music, especially by American composers.
+Recent recordings include Thomas Oboe Lee’s Violin Concerto (dedicated to Ms. Muresanu) on the BMOP label, and works by Elena Ruehr for the Avie Records CD “Lift,” included on Keith Powers’ 13 Best Classical Music Recordings of 2016.
+She has also recorded the complete William Bolcom sonatas on the Centaur label with pianist Michael Lewin, funded by the Copland Recording Grant, and the Guillaume Lekeu and Alberic Magnard late Romantic Violin and Piano Sonatas with pianist Dana Ciocarlie for the French label AR RE-SE (“singing and soaring…[a] sizzling performance.”
+Fanfare).
+Of note among numerous additional recordings is the world premiere recording of Marion Bauer’s Sonata for Violin and Piano with pianist Virginia Eskin for Albany Records.

-Irina Muresanu currently serves on the faculty the University of Maryland and has taught at Boston Conservatory and in the Harvard and MIT Music Departments.
-She received the prestigious Artist Diploma degree and a Doctor in Musical Arts degree from the New England Conservatory.
-She plays an 1849 Giuseppe Rocca violin and an Etienne Pajeot bow.
+Born in Romania, Ms. Muresanu holds a prestigious Artist Diploma degree and a Doctor in Musical Arts degree from the New England Conservatory.
+She plays an 1849 Giuseppe Rocca violin with an Etienne Pajeot bow.